 • A voter went to his precinct and had to wait more than three hours to vote.
 He expressed concern about his wife's ability to get access to polls this afternoon because of childcare issues.
 The lines were expected to be as long in the afternoon and evening.
-At this polling there were two districts voting - and the other district's line of the second district was only five minutes long.
-[Washoe]
+At this polling the set whet for a different place, there were two districts voting - and the other district's line of the set of the set